-Active Ground Floor Use Overlay -The Active Ground Floor Use Overlay applies to tenant spaces with a storefront fronting Main Street, and, to the extent feasible, uses facing streets within the Mixed Use-Downtown District (see Figure 4-2).
-"Active ground floor use" means a use that promotes an active pedestrian environment on the ground floor of a commercial building, and includes retail establishments, restaurants, bars and brew pubs, art and craft studios, and other uses determined by the director of community development to be substantially similar to the foregoing, or to have unique characteristics such that the objectives of the overlay district would be met.
+Active Ground Floor Use Overlay - The Active Ground Floor Use Overlay applies to tenant spaces with a storefront fronting Main Street, and, to the extent feasible, uses facing streets within the Mixed Use-Downtown District (see Figure 4-2).
+"Active ground floor use" means a use that promotes an active pedestrian environment on the ground floor of a commercial building and attracts walk-in customers.
+Active uses include retail establishments, restaurants, bars and brew pubs, art and craft studios, and other uses determined by the director of community development to be substantially similar to the foregoing, or to have unique characteristics such that the objectives of the overlay district would be met.
+Active ground-floor uses do not include personal services.
+Uses subject to the Active Ground Floor Use Overlay shall follow procedures for zoning certificate approval outlined in the Pleasanton Municipal Code."